MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

                             else
                                 // Layout type extensions
                                 if (FeatureKey.Get(PlatformRenderingInPlatformTxt) and (FeatureKey.Enabled = FeatureKey.Enabled::"All Users")) then
-                                    // Platform rendering - The OnCustomDocumentMerger event will handle the rendering logic LayoutType := LayoutType::Custom
+                                    // Platform rendering - The OnCustomDocumentMergerEx event will handle the rendering logic
+                                    LayoutType := LayoutType::Custom
                                 else
                                     // App rendering - The type will be treated like a word file and rendered by the app.